nzubeifechukwu/todo-list/README.md

 - edit tasks
 - remove tasks
 - group tasks according to their urgency
-- group tasks according by other categories such as "personal", "work" and "other".
+- group tasks by other categories such as "personal", "work" and "other".

-Your tasks persist between page reloads.
+Tasks persist between page reloads.

 ## Tools/Languages